 Lohri in Delhi has bonfires, popcorn, peanuts, pine nuts, gur or jaggery and til and sundry sesame sweets.
 Around the bonfire, people gather to sing a popular Punjabi folk song, Sundar munderiye, about a certain Dullah Bhatti who helped to rescue poor Punjabi women from the rather cruel zamindar, landlord.

 In the big city, cut off from folk legends, most of the people who sing that song are unaware of who Dullah Bhatti was.
 Bhatti, though, is a historical figure, a contemporary of Mughal emperor Akbar who lived in Pind Bhattian, a town about 50 kilometres west of Lahore.

 Rai Abdullah Khan Bhatti – to use Dullah’s full name and title – lived in tumultuous times.
 Akbar was just beginning to consolidate the Mughal state, setting in process a new order that would ensure that his dynasty would rule Delhi for the next three centuries to come.
-The Mughal state proceeded to implement a system of land revenue devised by Akbar’s brilliant Rajput finance minister, Todar Mal, called the Zabt system.
+The Mughal state proceeded to implement a system of land revenue devised by Akbar’s brilliant Khatri finance minister, Todar Mal, called the Zabt system.
 The Zabt revenue system made Mughal officers responsible for both the assessment and collection of revenue.